 Preheat the oven to 325 degrees and line a 9 x 13 inch baking pan with parchment paper or foil for easy removal and cutting.
 If you’re using foil, be sure to lightly spray it with cooking spray.

 In a small bowl, combine the flour, salt and baking soda.
 In a separate bowl, melt the butter and stir in the brown sugar and granulated sugar.
-Once mixed, add the egg, egg yolk, and vanilla to the mixture; stir until smooth.
+Once mixed, add the eggs and vanilla to the mixture; stir until smooth.
 Gradually stir in the flour mixture and the 2 cups of chocolate chips.
 Once the batter is fully incorporated, meaning no dry flour streaks, spread the dough into the prepared baking pan.

 Bake the cookies for 20 to 25 minutes.
 Don’t overcook these cookie bars.
 You want them set but not hard.
 Once cool, melt about 1/2 cup of chocolate chips.
 Then drizzle the melted chocolate over the uncut bars.
 When the chocolate has hardened, I like to refrigerate for about 5 minutes until set, then cut into bars or squares.